Dave-team/Knowledge-base/Priorities.md

 - Focus on the positives during the meetings.

 **Public speaking**
+- Focus on relating things back to the strategy and what impact the data has
 - Realize it's there to stay and ultimately I need become comfortable doing it
 - Accept the nerves for what they are: my body's response to preparing me for what's coming.
 They're welcome to stay - own your nerves - chin up and chest to the front.
 I knew I would get an increased heart beat and sweaty palms because I’ve been there before.
 All is well - I will get through this.
 - Every presentation is an experiment: Rather than approaching it with anxiety, think: let’s see what happens.
 Each time you try to do the best you can prepare for.
 Use techniques as experiments and see how they help